England & Wales See’s Drug-Related Deaths At Record High

 Another report published by Public Health England and the Local Government Association says the Government must consider overhauling the way it currently tackles drug addiction.
 The report particularly stresses the health inequalities that exist in England and Wales today.

 The report also criticises the Government because many people experience difficulties when trying to access free or affordable health care designed to treat addiction.
+And the ongoing stigma associated with admitting they have an addiction and want to access addiction treatment.

 Another source of criticism is the Government’s unwillingness to invest in ‘drug consumption rooms’ that are commonplace in many different countries around the world.

 In 2013, the then coalition Government exposed addiction services to austerity measures.
 But how?
 The Government achieve this by devolving addiction treatment services from the NHS to local councils.
+Meaning local areas could choose how and when addiction treatment would be made available to addiction sufferers in their areas.

 However, unlike the NHS, local councils are not legally required to provide this treatment.